Ali Bitchin

 Bitchin became particularly well known through the captivity narratives published by Emanuel D'Aranda, his slave for about a year from 1640 to 1641.
-Dispute lingers about whether Bitchin should be regarded as having held the post of Governor of Algiers because of his very brief (and possibly apocryphal) seizure of power in 1645.

 Biography

-Bitchin was part of a group of people captured in 1578, by Hassan Veneziano the King of Algiers at the time, while aboard a Venetian ship.
+Bitchin was part of a group of people captured in 1578, by Hassan Veneziano the Beylerbeys of Algiers at the time, while aboard a Venetian ship.
 Bitchin, only a ten-year-old boy at the time, was bought from the Babel Boustan slaves market (current fishery) for 60 golden dinars, by the Raïs Fettah-Allah Ben-Khodja, from whom he learned privateering.

-With the exception of Rais Hamidou who lived in the late eighteenth century, no pirate was as much liked as Ali Bitchin.
+With the exception of Raïs Hamidou who lived in the late 18th century, no pirate was as influential in North African history as Ali Bitchin.
 Under his command, the Algerian Navy assured her supremacy over the Mediterranean, blithely crossing the Straits of Gibraltar and pushing all the way to the Arctic Circle.
-Bitchin's privateers entered the Atlantic Ocean and ascended to Ireland.
-They managed to attack Madeira.
-Always fearless, they often attacked heavier vessels from their light boats regardless of the number of enemies.
+Bitchin's privateers attacked Madeira, entered the Atlantic Ocean and even reached Ireland.
+They often attacked heavier vessels from their light boats regardless of the number of enemies.
 They resisted the most violent storms, appeared unexpectedly, and taunted their enemy with their wild audacity.

-Bitchin became the foster father of Algiers by the countless riches confiscated and imported on his ships to the city.
-He thus contributed to the apparent opulence of the Algerian capital.

-Bitchin has left a trace of himself in the Regency of Algiers between 1620 and 1645, the date of his death.
-In 1622, he had built the Ali Bitchin Mosque.
-Between 1621 and 1645, he was the supreme head of the Taifa (corporation of the Rais), and took on the title Grand Admiral of Algiers.
-His wealth became huge.
-He owned a palace in the city, a home in the countryside, several galleys and thousands of slaves.
-His large slave holdings did not prevent him from feeding them a simple piece of bread or biscuit, yet not every day.

-The mosque
+From the 1620s, he was the supreme head of the Ta'ifat al-Ra'is (guild of corsairs), and took on the title Captain of the Sea.
+He managed to maintain an equilibrium of stability between the interests of the corsairs, the janissary corps and the merchant class who invested money in the raids.
+Under his command, his fleet took the ships of nearly every European nation, he raided coastal settlements across the Meditteranean and from the Atlantic to the Albanian coast.
+He was also responsible for losses from English shipping in 1639 that exceeded the total losses from 1629 to 1638 combined.

+By the late 1630s and early 1640s his reputation began to wane, especially in the Battle of Valona in 1638, where his combined Algerian and Tunisian fleet was decimated, losing 16 galleys and about 100 slaves.
+Senior leaders blamed him and he was sentenced to death but was quickly pardoned.
+He was also sidelined by the Ottoman court under Ibrahim I when he refused to partake in the Ottoman war against the Venetians.